Tulane University academic staff members designed the pre-college experience to immerse students in the fields of humanities, STEM, and the arts.

 Tulane Pre-College offers a selection of courses each summer for motivated middle and high school students who wish to pursue their academic interests while strengthening their college applications.
 The aim of Tulane University Pre-College is to develop students both inside and outside of the classroom in a safe and supportive environment.
 Students who have participated in Tulane Pre-College return to school with a much better sense of what they need to do in preparation for college.

-Our one-week middle school enrichment courses encourage students to explore new ideas and fields of study.
+Our middle school enrichment courses encourage students to explore new ideas and fields of study.
 Students participate in hands-on activities that immerse them in academic disciplines like biomedical engineering, coding and robotics, debate, NASA’s ASTRO CAMP®, and more.

 The courses for high school students facilitate their transition from high school to college by exposing them to a higher level of learning.
 High school STEM enrichment courses allow students to enhance skills in specific STEM fields including neuroscience, sports medicine, biometrics, and coastal preservation.
 Pre-college humanities courses help students gain in-demand skills in creative problem solving, communication, and research.